N. J. Kuncheria

 N. J. Kuncheria (1886–1967) set up the first rubber plantation in South India.
 He came from the Nalpathamkalam family, who were prominent Catholic aristocrats in Central Travancore.
-He became a member of the Sree Moolam Popular Assembly and was a promoter-director of Marthoma Rubber Company when it was incorporated in 1910.
-He spent his last phase of life at Veliyanad, from whence he had come.
+Kuncheria became a member of the Sree Moolam Popular Assembly and was a promoter-director of the Marthoma Rubber Company when it was incorporated in 1910.
+He spent his last phase of life at Veliyanad, from where he had come from.